Dungeon-CampusMinden/Dungeon/README.md

 applied understanding of academic content in an interactive game environment.
 To support this, the *Dungeon* framework is being extended with **remote multiplayer capabilities**, allowing multiple students to participate in a shared escape room experience from different locations.
-Additionally, a **low-code approach** is being developed to enable educators---even those without programming experience---to easily design and create their own escape rooms.
+Additionally, a **low-code approach** is being developed to enable educators - even those without programming experience - to easily design and create their own escape rooms.
 This makes the concept accessible and adaptable for a wide range of teaching contexts.

 ### Programming Dungeon Adventures at School (PRODUS)

-12/2024 -- 08/2026, EFRE-20300105, [Pakt für Informatik 2.0], [EFRE/JTF NRW 2021--27]
+12/2024 - 08/2026, EFRE-20300105, [Pakt für Informatik 2.0], [EFRE/JTF NRW 2021--27]

-The project aims to promote interest in STEM subjects---especially computer science---among school students in the surrounding region.
+The project aims to promote interest in STEM subjects - especially computer science - among school students in the surrounding region.
 The primary goal is to inspire young learners to consider a future path in computer science by engaging them in hands-on, game-based learning experiences.